thautwarm/MLStyle.jl/docs/src/tutorials/query-lang.md

 In terms of Julia ecosystem, there're already Query.jl, LightQuery.jl, DataFramesMeta.jl, etc., each of which reaches the partial or full features of a query language.

-This document is provided for you to create a concise and efficient implementation of query langauge, which is a way for me to exhibit the power of MLStyle.jl on AST manipulations.
+This document is provided for you to create a concise and efficient implementation of query language, which is a way for me to exhibit the power of MLStyle.jl on AST manipulations.
 Additionally, I think this tutorial can be also extremely helpful to those who're developing query languages for Julia.

 Definition of Syntaxes
 ------------------------------